Magyartanulas/magyartanulas.github.io/Section6.md

 It isn't uncommon to ask questions in the negative, especially if they are yes or no questions.

-Consider these situation with persons A & B, depending on the situation B could respond with the following:
+Consider these situation with persons Alex & Barnabás, depending on the situation, Barnabás could respond with the following:

-* A: Nem láttad a nyelvtan könyvet? - (Have you (not) seen the grammar book?)
+* Alex: Nem láttad a nyelvtan könyvet? - (Have you (not) seen the grammar book?)
-  * B: Sajnos nem, nincs itt. - (No unfortunately, it isn't here.)
+  * Barnabás: Sajnos nem, nincs itt. - (No unfortunately, it isn't here.)
-  * B: De az asztal mellett van! - (But it is next to the table!)
+  * Barnabás: De az asztal mellett van! - (But it is next to the table!)

 Notice how ~~igen~~ `de` (but) is used to counter a negative question.

-* A: Szia, nem zavarlak? - (Hi, am I (not) bothering you?)
+* Alex: Szia, nem zavarlak? - (Hi, am I (not) bothering you?)
-  * B: Nem, dehogyis!
+  * Barnabás: Nem, dehogyis!
 Gyere be! - (No, quite the contrary!
 Come in!)
-  * B: De vagy, kicsit elfoglalt vagyok. - (But you are, I'm a litle busy).
+  * Barnabás: De vagy, kicsit elfoglalt vagyok. - (But you are, I'm a litle busy).

-* A: Te nem szereted az AWS-t, igaz?
+* Alex: Te nem szereted az AWS-t, igaz?
 (You don't like AWS, right?)
-  * B: Nem, szerintem, hogy ők túl zajos.
+  * Barnabás: Nem, szerintem, hogy ők túl zajos.
 (No, I think they are too noisy.)
-  * B: Dehogynem!
+  * Barnabás: Dehogynem!
 Imádom őket!
 (Of course I do!
 I love (adore) them!)

  ---